-So how does vitamin D protect against colds and flu?Scientists discovered that vitamin D enhances the amount of peptides in the lungs that act like antibiotics.
-And that could be why we tend to get more flus in winter – our vitamin D levels are lower than in summer when we absorb more of the essential nutrient from the sun.
+Scientists have also discovered that vitamin D helps in enhancing the amount of peptides in the lungs that serve as antibiotics.
+And that could be the reason why we tend to get more flus during winter - when our vitamin D levels are lower than in summer because of absorption of the essential nutrient coming from the sun.

 Does this mean you should start taking vitamin D as a supplement?
 That is something you can discuss with a health professional.
 But it does show the significance of eating a balanced diet in ensuring we get all the essential macro and micro nutrients needed by the body to function properly.